 Improving Stomach Acid for Better Protein Digestion

 When gastric acid is low, meals high in protein tend to sit like a rock in your stomach for long periods without moving.
 You won’t have the usual low churning of your tummy after a meal and you’ll likely feel tired and weighed down by all that stationary food.

-If you are experiencing this feeling regularly, then look to low stomach acid as a probable cause of your digestive problems and use some of the following natural ways to address it.
+If you are experiencing this feeling of indigestion regularly, then look to low stomach acid as a probable cause of your digestive problems and use some of the following natural ways to address it.

 Extremely bad smelling flatulence is also a common sign of protein putrefaction in the lower intestine due to low stomach acid.
 This kind of bad gas doesn’t usually have a lot of volume, but it more than makes up for it with its terrible odor.

 You should consider both that heavy feeling in the stomach after a meal, and the smelly gas the next day, as an early warning sign of digestive problems that need to be taken care of before they get worse.

 A good place to start is by improving your stomach acid.
 The health benefits of proper protein digestion are significant, with many people reporting much higher levels of energy and a wide variety of health problems clearing up once they improve their digestive function in this way.